Pyr-0/42-Inception/README.md

 COPY		# Instruction is used to copy files, directories and remote URL files
 		# to the destination within the filesystem of the Docker Images.

+ADD			#This command works like a mix of RUN and COPY.
+		# A valid use case for ADD is when you want to extract a local tar file
+		# into a specific directory in your Docker image.

 EXPOSE		# Instruction is used to inform about the network ports that the container
 		# listens on runtime.
 Docker uses this information to interconnect containers
 		# using links and to set up port redirection on docker host system.